dtr-org/docs.unit-e.io/README.md

 The content of this repository is licensed under the terms of the [MIT license](https://opensource.org/licenses/MIT).
 See the [LICENSE](LICENSE) file for the full text of the license.

+Some parts of the documentation are based on content from [Bitcoin.org](https://github.com/bitcoin-dot-org/bitcoin.org) and used under the MIT license.